tootzoe/Ue5ChatServer/README.md

 Node.js base path:  Ue5Game

-both http and websocket are tcp protocal , so websocket tcp connection can be embedded inside http connection....
+both http and websocket are tcp protocal , so websocket tcp connection can be embedded inside http connection.... once websocket connection estanbilshed, it maintains its connection itself(by ping/pong)

 my node.js base URL:  https://tootzoe.com/Ue5Game/

 so Don't create folder named Ue5Game inside public_html.... the request send to https://tootzoe.com/Ue5Game/ will be forward to node.js service.

+it seems some apache web server require our node.js app to be the form of module, add ["type": "module"] into pacakge.json, and use .mjs as node script source file extension. then the system deamon can import our node.js app as a module and runs this app as service.

 based Ue5Game url node, we can create as many services as we want, such as : https://tootzoe.com/Ue5Game/chat